Access Synology NAS from anywhere

 Synology DSM7 introduced tighter restrictions on what packages are allowed to do.
 If you’re running DSM6, Tailscale runs as root with full permissions and these steps are not required.

-By default, Tailscale on Synology with DSM7 only allows inbound connections to your Synology device but outbound access is not enabled.
+By default, Tailscale on Synology with DSM7 only allows inbound connections to your Synology device but outbound Tailscale access from other apps running on your Synology is not enabled.

-Make sure you’re running Tailscale 1.12.4 or higher, either from the Synology Package Center or a manually installed
+Make sure you’re running Tailscale 1.22.2 or later, either from the Synology Package Center or a manually installed

 *.spkfrom the Tailscale Packages server.